dxos/arena/docs/arena-test-plan.md

 ### Chess game (player vs player):
 - [ ] Create new chess game from Machine A (A white, B black)
 - [ ] Play 4 moves each machine
-- [ ] Revind game and then return to current state on Machine A
+- [ ] Rewind the game and then return to current state on Machine A
 - [ ] Play 2 more moves from each machine

 ### Messenger inside game